Parking

 Pay or Contest a Parking Ticket

-Pay your parking ticket on the Hearings and Collections site.
 Parking citations must be contested within 20 calendar days from the date the ticket is issued.
 Appeals are not allowed after 20 calendar days.
-Visit the online hearings site for more information regarding contesting parking tickets.
+Visit Hearings and Collections for more information regarding contesting parking tickets.

 Residential Parking Permits are issued at 349 South 200 East, Suite 150, Salt Lake City, UT.
 84111.
-Please (801) 535-6630 or visit the transportation division website for cost and additional information.
+Please call 801-535-6630 or visit the Residential Permit Parking Program website for additional information.
 Permits require the following criteria:

 - A current and valid driver’s license